Few words about my drawings and painting concept. The text is from an interview with Singulart curatorial team.

 I consider myself like Japanese embroiderers because they always stitch with their spirit, and their hands have a close relationship with their hearts.
 By integrating action and belief the embroiderer makes what is in the heart visible through his hands, creating works of art from nothing that existed before.
 Each work is a mirror of the soul and one can judge the state of my spirit by looking at what I have made with my hands.
 This art of creation is human-specific; it reflects what the artist is thinking or feeling, sometimes joyfully, sometimes sadly.

-I never paint things like they are, I always create a composition of various elements like a collage.
+I never paint things like they are, I always create a composition of various elements like a collage and translate it onto paper.
 I don´t mind if things do not appear like they are in reality, on the contrary.
 I like to be drawn to the verge of abstraction and then pull back.
-My careful observations are evident in the works as I pay attention to every detail, even the smallest insect is depicted with the same care as a gorgeous flower but these details might origin from invented flowers.
+My careful observation of things is evident in the works as I pay attention to every detail.
+Even the smallest insect is depicted with the same care as a gorgeous flower but these details might origin from an invention.